-RESPONSIBLE PARTIES: Owner(s), Persons with financial responsibility, Persons with operational responsibility, or Persons with administrative responsibility.
+RESPONSIBLE PARTIES: owner(s), persons with financial responsibility, persons with operational responsibility, and persons with administrative responsibility.

-RUNOFF: Rainfall, snowmelt or irrigation water flowing over the ground surface.
+RUNOFF: Rainfall, snowmelt, or irrigation water flowing over the ground surface.

-SEDIMENT: Mineral or organic Soil material that is transported by wind or water, from its origin to another location; the product of Erosion processes.
+SEDIMENT: Mineral or organic soil material that is transported by wind or water, from its origin to another location; the product of erosion processes.